 The City of Clayton has multiple project each year that address ADA (Americans with Disabilities Act) related obstacles.
 Below are annually reoccurring projects that Public Works has to address these obstacles.

 This capital improvement program serves to address ADA items (sidewalk, curb ramps, etc...) throughout the City of Clayton each year with funding allocated in the yearly budget.
 The Public Works Department utilizes our ADA transition plan, visual inspections and citizen reports to prioritize repairs on a "worst first" basis which is determined by the condition and location of the sidewalk.

-Weather permitting, work will typically begin in in early spring and take place at various locations through out the City.
+Weather permitting, work will typically begin in in early spring and take place at various locations through out the City during the construction season.
 These projects will typically occupy a small footprint and impacted property owners will be notified as required.